makersacademy/airport_challenge/user-stories-and-feature-tests.md

 > As the system designer
 > To, uh... prevent impossible things happening
-> I would like the system to throw an error if take off is requested for a plane which is not at the airport
+> I would like the system to raise an error if take off is requested for a plane which is not at the airport

 ```
 > airport = Airport.new(WeatherStation.new)